STUK supervises radiation practices

 STUK publishes the results of the supervision from the data collected in the supervision questionnaires and other supervision activities.
 Simultaneously, up-to-date information on radiation activities is maintained.
 The information obtained is used to decide on the future direction of supervision.

-In 2024, the Radiation and Nuclear Safety Authority (STUK) will focus its supervision on operators of sealed sources who have not been inspected for a very long time, in particular those with a significant number of sealed sources.
-The aim is to ensure that the use of radiation by such operators complies with the requirements of the current Radiation Act.
-The findings of the supervision will be collated, and the results published.
+The supervision of sealed source activities focuses on licensees that have not been inspected for a long time, and in particular to licensees who have a significant number of sealed sources, or the sealed sources are reaching the age of 40 years.
+The aim is to ensure that the radiation use of such licensees complies with the requirements of the current Radiation Act and the licensees are prepared to the procedure of decommissioning sealed sources.

 Operators transporting sealed sources